-When the yakkhini had taken the first portions (of the meal) that VIJAYA handed to her, she was well pleased, and assuming the lovely form of a sixteen year old maided she approached the prince adorned with all the ornaments.
+When the yakkhini had taken the first portions (of the meal) that VIJAYA handed to her, she was well pleased, and assuming the lovely form of a sixteen year old maiden, she approached the prince adorned with all the ornaments.
 At the foot of a tree she made a splendid bed, well covered around with a tent, and adorned with a canopy.
-Seeing this, the king's son looking forward to the time to come, for her to be his spouse and lay (with her) blissfully on that bed; and all his men encamped around the tent.
+And seeing this, the king's son, looking forward to the time to come, to her to him as his spouse and lay (with her) blissfully on that bed; and all his men encamped around the tent.